-Packed with vegetables and layered with flavor, this Vegetarian Borscht is a delicious, hearty, and nutritious meal.
+Packed with vegetables and layered with flavor, this Vegetarian Borscht recipe is a delicious, hearty, and nutritious meal.

 I’m a beet lover from way back.
 One of my favorite vegetable side dishes that my mom used to make growing up was boiled beets, served with butter and salt.
 They were so good!